While I’m all for using tools that create efficiencies, relying on AI to write articles for the media is a bad idea.

-When Not to Use AI
+❌ When not to use AI

 Some media titles explicitly prohibit the use of AI, but even where they don’t, editors expect articles to be original and written in the contributor’s own words so please do not use AI to draft articles or blogs from scratch.
-Content that has been generated by AI risks being rejected and will undermine your and the firm’s credibility as an expert.
+Content that has been generated by AI risks being rejected and will undermine your credibility as an expert.

-Tale-tell signs that an article has been generated by AI include:
+Tell-tale signs that an article has been generated by AI include:

-• Odd capitalisation – normally due to a clash in styling from various outlets/websites that the AI has sourced information from.
+- Odd capitalisation – normally due to a clash in styling from various outlets/websites that the AI has sourced information from

-• Repetition of generalised statements – often used by AI to pad out word count.
+- Repetition of generalised statements – often used by AI to pad out word count

-• Overuse of em dashes
+- Overuse of em dashes (the long dash)

-• Excessive bullet points
+- Excessive bullet points

 AI can be used to support your writing, especially when refining content you’ve written yourself.
 For example:

-• Tightening overly wordy copy
+- Tightening overly wordy copy

-• Rewording individual paragraphs which are a bit “clunky”
+- Rewording individual paragraphs which are a bit “clunky”

 Recent Posts